Aira

 SIGNING_PRIVATE_KEY_HEXAuto-generatedEd25519 key for receipt signing.
 Set for persistence across container restarts

-RESEND_API_KEYFor sending verification and password reset emails
+RESEND_API_KEYFor sending verification and password reset emails (alternative to SMTP)

 EMAIL_FROMAira <customers@softure-ug.de>Email sender address